-Patients should be monitored for these symptoms when discontinuing treatment with Savella.
-Savella should be tapered and not abruptly discontinued after extended use.
+Monitor patients for these symptoms when discontinuing treatment with SAVELLA.
+SAVELLA should be tapered after extended use.
+Do not abruptly discontinue.
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
 Subsequently, the physician may continue decreasing the dose but at a more gradual rate [see DOSAGE AND ADMINISTRATION].

-Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including Savella.
+Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including SAVELLA.
 In many cases, this hyponatremia appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 Cases with serum sodium lower than 110 mmol/L have been reported.
-Elderly patients may be at greater risk of developing hyponatremia with SNRIs, SSRIs, or Savella.
-Also, patients taking diuretics or who are otherwise volume-depleted may be at greater risk [see Geriatric Use].
-Discontinuation of Savella should be considered in patients with symptomatic hyponatremia.
+Elderly patients may be at greater risk of developing hyponatremia with SNRIs, SSRIs, or SAVELLA.
+Also, patients taking diuretics or who are otherwise volume-depleted ma be at greater risk [see Geriatric Use].
+Consider discontinuation of SAVELLA in patients with symptomatic hyponatremia.

 Signs and symptoms of hyponatremia include headache, difficulty concentrating, memory impairment, confusion, weakness, and unsteadiness, which may lead to falls.
 Signs and symptoms associated with more severe and/or acute cases have included hallucination, syncope, seizure, coma, respiratory arrest, and death.

-SSRIs and SNRIs, including Savella, may increase the risk of bleeding events.
-Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), warfarin, and other anti-coagulants may add to this risk.
+Drugs that interfere with serotonin reuptake, including SAVELLA, may increase the risk of bleeding events.
+Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), warfarin, and other anticoagulants may add to this risk.
 Case reports and epidemiological studies (case-control and cohort design) have demonstrated an association between use of drugs that interfere with serotonin reuptake and the occurrence of gastrointestinal bleeding.
-Bleeding events related to SSRIs and SNRIs use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life-threatening hemorrhages.
+Bleeding events related to SSRIs and SNRIs have ranged from ecchymosis, hematoma, epistaxis, and petechiae to life-threatening hemorrhages.

-Patients should be cautioned about the risk of bleeding associated with the concomitant use of Savella and NSAIDs, aspirin, or other drugs that affect coagulation.
+Inform patients about the risk of bleeding associated with the concomitant use of SAVELLA and NSAIDs, aspirin, or other drugs that affect coagulation [see DRUG INTERACTIONS].

 Activation Of Mania

-No activation of mania or hypomania was reported in the clinical trials evaluating effects of Savella in patients with fibromyalgia.
-However those clinical trials excluded patients with current major depressive episode.
+No activation of mania or hypomania was reported in the clinical trials evaluating effects of SAVELLA in patients with fibromyalgia.
+However, those clinical trials excluded patients with current major depressive episode.
 Activation of mania and hypomania have been reported in patients with mood disorders who were treated with other similar drugs for major depressive disorder.
-As with these other agents, Savella should be used cautiously in patients with a history of mania.
+As with these other agents, use SAVELLA cautiously in patients with a history of mania.